raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     5.1-->0(( ))
 </div>

-We will develope an enumeration of trees that are internally trees as well.
+We will develop an enumeration of trees that are internally trees as well.

 The second caveat is a little more subtle.
 Our recursive version of the Fibonacci sequence outputs the elements in order.
 This has many advantages.
-One of them is that the Fibonacci sequence is constantly increasting in magnitude.
+One of them is that the Fibonacci sequence is constantly increasing in magnitude.
 If we pair the Fibonacci sequence with the natural numbers, for any two pairs `n1, f1` and `n2, f2`, we know that if `n1 < n2`, then `f1 < f2`.

 This is very a very useful quality for an enumeration, as it means that for any finite number `n`, we only need to enumerate a finite number of elements of the Fibonacci sequence to determine whether `n` is a member of the sequence: